TracePass

 Set or remove economic-operator parties (manufacturer, importer, recycler, and so on) on a passport.

-tracepass_epcisexport, capture, capture_job, query
+tracepass_epcisexport, export_by_serial, capture, capture_job, query

 Read and write GS1 EPCIS 2.0 supply-chain events — export a passport's event history, capture new events, run a capture job, and query the event store.